accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/environnement-de-test.md

 </div>

-### Test environment Mobile terminal
+### Mobile test environment

-The operating systems selected are Android and iOS and the Chrome and Safari browsers.
+The operating systems selected are Android and iOS and Chrome and Safari browsers.
 It is up to the auditor to define, in consultation with the managers of the site being audited, the operating system and browser versions that are appropriate for the context in which the site is used and the test environment used during the development of the site.

 The assistive technology versions to be used will be either the latest available on the operating system selected, or the previous version.

-To test a Website on a mobile terminal, the test environment must include one of the following two complementary combinations:
+To test a website on a mobile terminal, the test environment must include one of the following two complementary combinations:

 <div class="fr-table fr-table--bordered">
     <table>